What is Leprosy?

 Leprosy is most common in areas affected by poverty, where overcrowding and poor nutrition make people more vulnerable to infection.
 Leprosy continues to be a major source of disability and social exclusion for people living with the disease, and their families.
 The consequences of leprosy can often persist beyond completion of treatment.

-Brazil, India and Indonesia account for 80% of the global burden.
+Brazil, India, and Indonesia account for 80% of new cases of leprosy each year.